What wattage do RV appliances use?

 If your battery monitor shows a mystery overnight drop, do not start with the microwave.
 Start with the fridge, furnace, router, detectors, inverter idle draw, and anything that stays on while you sleep.

-If the fridge is the specific load you are trying to size around, use the RV refrigerator solar sizing guide after this table so the daily Wh estimate turns into panel and battery reserve targets.
+If the fridge is the specific load you are trying to size around, use the RV refrigerator solar sizing guide and the RV fridge solar calculator after this table so the daily Wh estimate turns into panel and battery reserve targets.

 Remote work, internet, and medical loads